lukstafi/navi-parens/README.md

 ## Quirks, Technical Details and Known Issues

+See [integration tests `Extension Test Suite`](src/test/suite/extension.test.ts) for diverse behavior examples.

 Currently, multiple cursors are not supported.

 I ignore defined-symbols that are out-of-order with respect to the syntactic structure, e.g. Python class field definitions inside methods.

-Currently, navigating scopes with multicharacter closing brackets might not work well.
+Currently, navigating scopes with multicharacter closing brackets might not work well (issue [#3](https://github.com/lukstafi/navi-parens/issues/3)).

 If Navi Parens logs assertion failure, maybe the language has delimiters other than those in the configuration.